benjaminion/upgrading-ethereum-book/src/book.md

 Every validator on the beacon chain has at least one key pair, the "signing key" that is used in daily operations (making attestations, producing blocks, etc.).
 Depending on which version of [withdrawal credentials](/part3/config/constants#withdrawal-prefixes) the validator is using, it may also have a second BLS key pair, the "withdrawal key", that is kept offline.

 The secret key is supposed to be uniformly randomly generated in the range $[1,r)$.
 [EIP-2333](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-2333.md) defines a standard way to do this based on the [`KeyGen`](https://datatracker.ietf.org/doc/html/draft-irtf-cfrg-bls-signature-04#section-2.3) method of the draft IETF BLS signatures standard.
-It's not compulsory to use this method &ndash; no-one will ever know if you don't &ndash; but you'd be ill advised not to.
+It's not compulsory to use this method &ndash; no-one will ever know if you don't &ndash; but you'd be ill-advised not to.
 In practice, many stakers generate their keys with the [`eth2.0-deposit-cli`](https://github.com/ethereum/eth2.0-deposit-cli) tool created by the Ethereum Foundation.
 Operationally, key pairs are often stored in password-protected [EIP-2335](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-2335.md) keystore files.

 The secret key, $sk$ is a 32 byte unsigned integer.
 The public key, $pk$, is a point on the $G_1$ curve, which is represented in-protocol in its [compressed](https://hackmd.io/@benjaminion/bls12-381#Point-compression) serialised form as a string of 48 bytes.